tylerlong/hubot-ringcentral/README.md

 [Hubot](https://hubot.github.com/) adapter to use with [Glip](https://glip.com/).

-# Upcoming release (Rest API)
+# socket.io version

-The latest version is based on socket.io.
-And it is the default one if you don't specify explicitly.
+This is the prerelease version based on REST API.

-We are going to release a new version based on REST API.
-If you want to try it now, please `yarn add hubot-glip@next`.
+If you are looking for the socket.io version instead, please click [here](https://github.com/tylerlong/hubot-glip).

 ## Creating a new bot